 The effect of running shoes on lower extremity joint torques

-Five articles on PainSci cite Kerrigan 2009: 1.
+Five pages on PainSci cite Kerrigan 2009: 1.
 The Complete Guide to IT Band Syndrome 2.
 The Complete Guide to Patellofemoral Pain Syndrome 3.
 Complete Guide to Plantar Fasciitis 4.
 Shin Splints Treatment, The Complete Guide 5.
 Are Orthotics Worth It?

 PainSci commentary on Kerrigan 2009: ?This page is one of thousands in the PainScience.com bibliography.
 It is not a general article: it is focused on a single scientific paper, and it may provide only just enough context for the summary to make sense.
 Links to other papers and more general information are provided wherever possible.